philipperemy/n-beats/README.md

 #### Run on the GPU

+It is possible that this is no longer necessary on the recent versions of Tensorflow.
 To force the utilization of the GPU (with the Keras backend),
 run: `pip uninstall -y tensorflow && pip install tensorflow-gpu`.

-*NOTE*: It is possible that this is no longer necessary to do that for the recent versions of Tensorflow.

 ### Example

-Here is a toy example on how to use this model (train/inference) for the Keras and Pytorch backends.
-Note that only the Keras backend supports `input_dim>1` (at the moment).
+Here is an example to get familiar with both backends.
+Note that only the Keras backend supports `input_dim>1` at the moment.

 ```python
 import warnings